Brand Strategy & Positioning

 • Subscriptions to meditation and mindfulness apps

-• Regular check-ins focused on wellbeing, not just work
+• Regular check-ins focused on well-being, not just work

 Team Building: Fostering Connections Across Distances